 On an ASUS BIOS, you can enable the integrated Intel card by going to Advanced > System Agent > Configuration/Graphics Configuration and enable the IGPU Multi-Monitor setting.

-Note: As you can see, every motherboard has different paths and entry that will allow you to enable the Integrated Graphics card.
-You will need to adopt you your motherboard model or search online for the exact steps.
+Note: As you can see, every motherboard has different paths and entries that will allow you to enable the Integrated Graphics card.
+You will need to figure out your motherboard model or search online for the exact steps.

 If you enabled the Intel integrated graphics from BIOS and the error is still occurring, move down to the next method below.